The Best Nursery Gliders Will Last Far Beyond the Baby Years

 Q: Does a nursery glider need to recline?

 “It really depends on what each person is looking for,” says Coe of the slew of nursing chair options available.
 “I always suggest trying to find a local store where you can test a few out, just to see what types of features appeal to you.”

 Q: Are gliders safe for babies?

-Gliders are meant for parents or caregivers to use with a baby.
-A baby should never be left in a glider alone.
+Gliders are meant for parents and caregivers to use with a baby.
+A baby should never be left alone in a glider.

 Q: What’s the difference between a nursery glider and a rocking chair?

-The best nursery gliders are essentially a chair on a track that allows you to quietly cradle your body in any direction without disturbing them from their slumber (at least, when you actually happen to get them to sleep).
+A nursery glider is essentially a chair on a track that allows you to quietly cradle a baby in any direction without disturbing them from their slumber (at least when you actually happen to get them to sleep).
 A rocking chair, although a classic nursery accessory, only moves back and forth.

 The Last Word